-Business entities comes in so many types that business owners can easily get confused.
+Business entities come in so many types that business owners can easily get confused.
 Hereís a quick guide that will hopefully shed a little light on business entities for you.

 “C” Corporation: A corporation whose shares are held by shareholders.
 The entity stands apart from the shareholders for legal and tax purposes.
 The shares of the corporation may be ìtaken publicî and traded on stock markets.
 Google is an example of a publicly traded “C” corporation.